Leica Summicron 75mm f2 APO (Review & Photos)

 Pleasantly surprised I think.
 There is not a huge amount of positive information attached to this lens but for the sole reason it focuses at 0.7M I thought I would get one to try.
 Leica equipment tends to hold it’s value well so I thought worst case I could just sell it again.

-Potential uses for this lens for my style of photography?
+Potential uses for the 75mm APO for my style of photography?

 (Photos have been edited so not a great use to see the SOOC look from this lens, sorry)